nikkbeast/pandas/README.md

 3. Install the required dependencies (assuming you have Python and pip installed):

+   pip install jupyter notebook
+   pip install pandas

+5. Start Jupyter Notebook:

     ```bash
-    pip install -r requirements.txt
-    ```

-4. Start Jupyter Notebook:

-    ```bash
     jupyter notebook
     ```

-5. Open the desired notebook from the Jupyter interface and follow along with the tutorial.
+6. Open the desired notebook from the Jupyter interface and follow along with the tutorial.

 ## Contributing